AnyFetch/developers.anyfetch.com/contributing.md

 subtitle: Coding convention
 layout: doc
 ---
+> Read this file carefully if you plan on contributing to anyfetch code.
+> If you're just using anyfetch API, you don't need to read this.

 All projects follow the same convention.

 > Before trying to apply this, make sure the linter `npm run-script lint` passes ok.

 ## File structure